The law of large numbers for the maximum of almost Gaussian log-correlated fields coming from random matrices: OP asymptotics background

 In particular, we have $\Omega_0=0$, so that the jump matrix $\nu_N$ is exponentially close to the identity on the interval $(a_0, b_0)$ which contains $\infty$.
 We refer to \cite{DKMVZ} sections 3.3 and 4.1 for the details of this construction, or to sections 5.1-5.2 in the lecture notes \cite{Kuijlaars} for a comprehensive presentation.
 In particular, in \cite{Kuijlaars}, the constructions of the global and edge {\it parametrices} are explained in detail in the one-cut regular case.\\

 We are left with the task of finding a solution of \eqref{eq:S}.
 The idea is to disregard the terms which converge to 0 in the jump matrices as $N\to\infty$.
-By \eqref{H_estimate} and \eqref{G_estimate}, this leads to consider the solution of the following RHP:
+By \eqref{H_estimate} and \eqref{G_estimate}, this leads us to consider the following RHP:

 with

 and